logan169/logan169.github.io/_posts/2025-01-17-Pdg-Custom-UI.md

 ---
-title: 'PDG Custom UI'
+title: 'PDG Custom UI And Financial Package'
-tags: PDG Houdini Python
+tags: PDG Houdini Python Financial
 ---

-In this article, I’ll share some development on some personal Houdini package to easily create custom UI on pdg nodes.
+In this article, I’ll share insights into the development of a personal Houdini package designed to simplify the creation of custom UIs on PDG nodes.
+This package streamlines the process, enabling rapid prototyping, efficient UI design, and seamless integration of external Python libraries to enhance workflows within Houdini's Procedural Dependency Graph (PDG).

+I’ll also demonstrate how this workflow can serve as a foundation for developing more complex packages, such as a financial tool that queries and processes data from external sources, showcasing the versatility and scalability of this approach.
 <!--more-->

 # Motivations

 Houdini's PDG (Procedural Dependency Graph) offers powerful tools for managing complex tasks, enabling automation, scalability, and parallelism across workflows.
 It shines in areas like generating simulations, rendering, and processing data efficiently, making it invaluable for scaling up productions or iterative workflows.

-However, the default workflow for creating custom Houdini UIs can be time-consuming and often lacks scalability for rapid prototyping Iterating quickly becomes a bottleneck when user-friendly, flexible interfaces are needed for frequent adjustments.
+However, the default workflow for creating custom/complex Houdini UIs can be time-consuming and often lacks scalability for rapid prototyping Iterating quickly becomes a bottleneck when user-friendly, flexible interfaces are needed for frequent adjustments.

 Although UI development in Houdini may not be a priority for everyone, I invest a considerable amount of time in creating interfaces for both professional and personal projects.
 A streamlined approach to UI development allows me to allocate more energy toward prototyping and refining the core aspects of my ideas, ultimately enhancing both productivity and creativity.
 This focus on efficiency and innovation was the driving force behind the creation of my Houdini package, "Hou Databox."